student-meghashree/100daycoding/README.md

-# 100 day coding challenge
+ji# 100 day coding challenge
 Welcome to my 100 Days of Coding Challenge!
 This repository documents my journey of mastering Data Structures & Algorithms (DSA) in C. Each day, I will solve a problem, optimize my approach, and improve my coding skills.<br> <br>
 <strong>📌 Day 1: Arrays – Reversing an Array</strong><br><br>
 Problem Statement: Given an array A of size N, reverse the array in-place without using extra space.